Modern Sales Management

 Manage the main challenges that confront your company in sales management

 Sales management has never been as challenging as it is today.
-Business models are changing as company managers strive to establish themselves as solution providers while capitalizing on digitalization and handling global competition.
-At the same time, it is becoming increasingly difficult to find, lead, and retain qualified sales personnel who are able to cope with these challenges.
+Business models are changing as managers strive to establish their companies as solution providers while capitalizing on digitalization.
+At the same time, it is becoming increasingly difficult to find, lead, and retain qualified sales personnel who are able to fulfill the requirements that new business models demand.

 Managers with several years of professional experience in sales, marketing, or customer management.